11 Quarto

 executes R/Python LaTeX, styling, layout

-You can specify the desired output format in the document’s YAML front matter or in the _quarto.yml config file.
+You can specify the desired output format in the document’s YAML front matter or in a project-level _quarto.yml configuration file.

-Understanding this pipeline is helpful when debugging — you’ll know whether a problem comes from code execution, Markdown conversion, or final document rendering.
+Understanding this pipeline is useful for debugging.
+It helps you identify whether an issue originates from code execution, Markdown conversion, or final rendering.

 For more details, see the Quarto Documentation.